 - 11.1 It is critically important that lets to Staff, Management Committee or members of their families are transparent and accountable at all times. - 11.2 Where an allocation (or a let) is being made to a member of Staff, Management Committee or members of their families (also applies for former Staff and Management Committee Members) a written report from the Chief Executive will be presented to the Management Committee recommending the allocation and confirming it complies with the Association's Allocation Policy. - 11.3 A tenancy agreement cannot be signed until Management Committee approval has been given. - 11.4 Further guidance is available from the Association's Entitlement, Payments and Benefits Policy.
-This policy states the Association's approach to managing lets to 'connected people'. - 11.5 Connected people are defined as:
+This policy states the Association's approach to managing lets to 'connected people'.

-Group 1 Members of an applicant's household Group 2 People closely associated with an applicant Group 3 Others an applicant needs to consider Anyone who normally lives as part of a household, whether they are related to the applicant or not, including partners (and spouses) who work away from home; and children (regardless of their age) who are studying away from home.
+Group 1 Group 2 Group 3 Members of an People closely associated Others an applicant applicant's household with an applicant needs to consider Anyone who normally lives as part of a household, whether they are related to the applicant or not, including partners (and spouses) who work away from home; and children (regardless of their age) who are studying away from home.
 Parents, parents in law and their partners.
 Sons, daughters, stepsons and stepdaughters.
 Brothers, sisters and their partners.
 A partner's parent, child or sibling.
 Grandparents, grandchildren and their partners.
 Someone who is dependent on an applicant, or whom the applicant is dependent upon.
 Close friends.
 Other relatives (e.g. uncles, aunts, nieces, nephews & their partners).
 Other friends (e.g. someone who an applicant is acquainted with socially, neighbours, business contacts and associates).